qwc-services/qwc-services.github.io/src/topics/View3D.md

 ```
 Where:

+- `extent` is optional and allows setting the full extent of the 3D view.
+If not set, the extent of the 2D view is used.
 - `initialView` is optional and allows to define the initial view when opening the 3D view.
 If `personHeight` is specified and greater than 0, the first-person view is activated.
 If not specified, the 2D view is synchronized.
 - The `dtm` URL should point to a cloud optimized GeoTIFF.
 - The background layer names refer to the names of the entries defined in `backgroundLayers` in the `themesConfig.json`.
 Additionally: